 Building on NCOA’s 70 years of service and advocacy for older adults, Alwin is renewing the organization’s commitment to improving the lives of millions, especially those who are struggling.
 She is sparking critical conversations about the resources every American deserves to age well—and what needs to change to ensure all have access.

 A seasoned thought leader and policy advocate, Alwin has changed the way people think about older adult poverty and economic security.
 She designed a new measure of economic security for older adults that better accounts for out-of-pocket health costs and worked to introduce the Measuring American Poverty Act in Congress to redefine the federal poverty measure for the older population.
 Thanks to Alwin’s efforts, the U.S. Census Bureau formally implemented the Supplemental Poverty Measure nationwide, virtually doubling the elder poverty count and better demonstrating true needs among this population.

-Alwin holds a B.A. from Simmons University and a Master’s degree from the McDonough School of Business at Georgetown University.
+Alwin holds a B.A. from Simmons University and a master’s degree from the McDonough School of Business at Georgetown University.